WeTransfer: Technology

 WeTransfer is based on Amazon's infrastructure and technology.
 It uses Amazon S3 for storage and for sending files.

 Services

-WeTransfer offers a free service where users can send up to two gigabytes of data and a paid option called WeTransfer Pro where users can send up to 200 gigabytes of data as well as have some additional customization options.
+WeTransfer offers a free, limited service, and a paid option called "Pro" where users can send and store more data.

 Revenue model

 WeTransfer has a dual revenue model split between advertising and premium ("pro") subscriptions.

 WeTransfer displays full-screen advertisements while transferring instead of banner ads.
-The company donates 30% of the advertising inventory to creatives and charitable causes.
+The company donated 30% of the advertising inventory to creatives and charitable causes.

+Controversies

+In July 2025, WeTransfer received criticism after changing its terms of service, which some interpreted as allowing it the right to use files for AI training.
+The specific passage said that using WeTransfer gave the company the right to use the data "for the purposes of operating, developing, commercializing, and improving the Service or new technologies or services, including to improve performance of machine learning models that enhance our content moderation process, in accordance with the Privacy & Cookie Policy."
+In response, WeTransfer clarified its terms of service by removing any mention of machine learning.